PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Related Work

 \subsection{Learned Index}

-Kraska et al. showed that index data structures such as B-trees and Bloom filters can be made faster or more memory efficient by combining them with machine learning models, and named such novel data structures Learned Index~\cite{kraska2018case_li}.
-Since then, various learning augmented B-trees~\cite{wang2020sindex,kipf2020radixspline} and learning augmented Bloom filters~\cite{mitzenmacher2018model,vaidya2020partitioned,sato2023fast} have been proposed.
-There are several researches on learning augmented B-trees whose performance is theoretically guaranteed.
-PGM-index~\cite{ferragina2020pgm} is a learning augmented B-tree that is guaranteed to have the same worst-case query complexity as the classical B-tree, i.e., $\mathcal{O}(\log n)$. \cite{zeighami2023distribution} proposed a learning augmented B-tree with an expected query complexity of $\mathcal{O}(\log\log n)$ under mild assumptions on the distribution.
+\citet{kraska2018case_li} showed that index data structures such as B-trees and Bloom filters can be made faster or more memory efficient by combining them with machine learning models and named such novel data structures Learned Index.
+Since then, learning augmented B-trees~\citep{wang2020sindex,kipf2020radixspline,ferragina2020pgm,zeighami2023distribution}, Bloom filters~\citep{mitzenmacher2018model,vaidya2020partitioned,sato2023fast,sato2024fast}, and even range-minimum query structures~\citep{ferragina2025fl} have been proposed.
+There are several works on learning augmented B-trees whose performance is theoretically guaranteed.
+PGM-index~\citep{ferragina2020pgm} is a learning augmented B-tree that is guaranteed to have the same worst-case query complexity as the classical B-tree, i.e., $\mathcal{O}(\log n)$. \citet{zeighami2023distribution} proposed a learning augmented B-tree with an expected query complexity of $\mathcal{O}(\log\log n)$ under mild assumptions on the distribution.
+More broadly, this line of research connects to earlier studies on compressed data structures with provable guarantees, such as the foundational work of \citet{sadakane2007compressed}.